Dun Lady's Jess

 Red Deer art by Mondolithic

-The fun artwork to the left:
+The fun bonus artwork below:

 A recent sketch by Dreamer author/artist Lora Innes

 A sketch I did of Jess

 "....Dun Lady's Jess is unique.
 Durgin has created a character who is utterly believable as both horse and horse-in-human-body.
 The setup is brilliant: the magic that causes the transformation is not in the horse, but external, and the creature that is Dun Lady's Jess must adapt, must find an identity that works in both paradigms.
 Humans who encounter her, in either body, must also adapt to the reality that created her and that she represents.
 She cannot be, any longer, just another mare...she cannot be, ever, just another woman...."